kurokobo/powercli-content-library-examples/README.md

 ## Alternative way (I tried but not works...)

-Referring to the [API reference](https://developer.vmware.com/docs/vsphere-automation/latest/content/data-structures/Library/Item/TransferEndpoint/), there is a way to specify the URI on the datastore directory by using `ds://` scheme,
+Referring to the [API reference](https://developer.vmware.com/docs/vsphere-automation/latest/content/data-structures/Library/Item/TransferEndpoint/), it seems there is a way to specify the URI on the datastore directory by using `ds://` scheme.

 However, in my environment, this doesn't work.
-Once the file transferred from datastore, its size displayed as 4 KB and cannot be fixed.
+Once the file transferred from datastore, its size was displayed as 4 KB and cannot be fixed.

 For this reason, I had to implement the way I described above, although it is not secure.